If You Love Passport Stamps, Europe Has Some Bad News for You

 Who will have access to travelers’ personal data?

-According to an online EU explainer about the new EES system, entities that will have access to your personal data will include European border, visa, and immigration control; Europol for law enforcement purposes; transport carriers to verify the number of entries authorized for a particular visa holder; and “under strict conditions, your data may be transferred to another country (inside or outside the EU) or international organization.”
+According to an online EU explainer about the new EES system, entities that will have access to your personal data will include European border, visa, and immigration control; Europol for law enforcement purposes; and, “under strict conditions, your data may be transferred to another country (inside or outside the EU) or international organization.”

 Time will tell whether the new system will deliver on its promises of more reliable and faster border crossings.
-Either way, for those who treasure stamps as souvenirs of destinations once visited, the change might be hard to stomach.
-However, it’ll also mean that travelers who frequently visit the EU, be it for work or pleasure, may not need to get a new passport as often.
+Either way, for those who treasure stamps as souvenirs of destinations once visited, the change may be hard to stomach.
+However, it’ll also mean that travelers who frequently visit the EU, be it for work or pleasure, may not need to get a new passport as often—as they won’t risk filling up their booklet as quickly.

-Is this the same as Europe’s new ETIAS travel authorization process?
+Is this the same as the new ETIAS travel authorization process for entry into Europe?

-The new EES system is related to but separate from the also delayed ETIAS travel authorization program for Europe.
-The plan is to launch ETIAS six months after EES is up and running, meaning that it is now expected to start in the first half of 2025.
-Travelers from outside of the EU will be charged a seven-euro (about $7.75 with current conversion rates) entry fee for an entry authorization that will be valid for three years or until the passport associated with it expires.
+The new EES system is related to but separate from the also-delayed ETIAS travel authorization program for Europe.
+The plan is to launch ETIAS six months after EES is up and running, meaning that it is now expected to start in the last quarter of 2026.
+Once ETIAS is in effect, travelers from outside of the EU will be charged a seven-euro (about $8.25 based on current conversion rates) fee for an entry authorization that will be valid for three years or until the passport associated with it expires.

-Though travelers will need to apply for ETIAS ahead of time, it’s not officially a visa; it’s more similar to the US ESTA, the Canadian eTA, or the British ETA, which are all systems that determine the eligibility of visitors to travel to the country under a visa waiver program.
+Though travelers will need to apply for both the ETIAS and the ETA ahead of time, it’s not officially a visa; it’s more similar to the U.S. ESTA or the Canadian eTA, which are systems that determine the eligibility of visitors to travel to the country under a visa waiver program.

 From Our Partners